Boat Parking Pad Cost: 10x24 = 4.07 yd3, $1.9k-$4.3k

 | Finish | Is broom direction, curing, and sealer expectation written? |

 For truck access, use the Concrete Truck Chute Reach Guide.
 If the pad is really a side extension, review Concrete Driveway Widening Cost Guide.
+If the quote lists ready-mix separately, normalize delivered totals with the Concrete Ready-Mix Near Me Quote Script.

 Concrete vs gravel or pavers